watchOS 9 is officially available to anyone with an Apple Watch Series 4 and newer.

 The Apple Watch is making a convincing case against the best running watches.
 With multiple new running metrics, there are more ways to monitor your running and progress.
 Vertical oscillation, stride length and ground contact time will now be seen among an upgraded live workout interface — which also includes segments, splits, elevation and the other expected metrics.

-A new metric coming to Apple Watch workout-tracking is heart rate zones.
+A new metric for Apple Watch workout-tracking is heart rate zones.
 Monitoring your heart rate zones can help you get a sense of your intensity levels, and let you know how hard you're working (and whether you're recovering properly) during exercise.

 Your heart rate zones will play a role in the new Custom workout tool.
 A custom workout can add structure into your run, pushing alerts to your wrist based on your heart rate and distance.
 You'll also run with a power target, or target effort in a range you can reasonably sustain.
 If you run the same route often, your Apple Watch will automatically be able to compare your performance over time on that route.